aditya-sahu/terriblytinytales-task/README.md

 2. Algorithm
     1. Fetch the text file by creating a request to URL
     2. If successful,
-    a.
-Check if total words are more than the user input
+        1. Check if total words are more than the user input
-    b.
-Count frequency of each word and store into a HashMap
+        2. Count frequency of each word and store into a HashMap
-    c.
-The frequency is counted as
+        3. The frequency is counted as
             * Consider newline, tabspaces, vertical spaces, etc. as single whitespace
             * Treat Common Punctuation as single whitespace
             * Get rid of quotations (only at the start or end of the word)
             * Different Cases with Same spelling should be considered as one word.
             * Split the words into an array
             * If word has a key
                 * Increment by one
             * Else create the key with value 1.
-    d.
-Sort the hashmap by their values in Decreasing order
+        4. Sort the hashmap by their values in Decreasing order
-    e.
-Slice the array to only N (desired input)
+        5. Slice the array to only N (desired input)
-    f.
-Return the final result
+        6. Return the final result
-  iii.
-Else Return internal server error (500)
+  3. Else Return internal server error (500)